tangshuang/nautil/docs/component/lifecircle.md

 - onInit: after this.$state generated
 - shouldUpdate: determine whether to rerender, should return boolean or an array, if return an array means affect when the array is shallow equal to previous, if not equal, to rerender
 - onRender: you have the chance to change the VDOM here, should return new VDOM
-- detectAffect: detect whether to affect, should must return an array or `true`, if `true` means going to affect, if return an array means affect when the array is shallow equal to previous
+- shouldAffect: detect whether to affect, should must return an array or `true`, if `true` means going to affect, if return an array means affect when the array is shallow equal to previous
 - onAffect: will be invoked before onMounted/onUpdated
 - onAffected: be invoked after onAffect and onMounted/onUpdated